ulyssetsd/ulyssetsd.github.io/README.md

 ### Twitter like in Python / Flask framework
 `Sep 2017 • Jan 2018` - [project link](https://github.com/ulyssetsd/bjtu-sql)

-> A twitter like website made with Flask (python framework), PostgreSQL and Bootstrap.
+> A Twitter-like website made with Flask (python framework), PostgreSQL, and Bootstrap.
 I organized with an AGILE method and GIT (you can see my dashboard here).
 It was made during my year in BJTU and was a success with the highest note.

 ### Microsoft HoloLens Project / Unity C#
 `Sep 2016 • Jun 2017` - [project link](https://drive.google.com/file/d/0B71u3HxNPBdSWXNqNEI5MHBCVEk/)

 > Augmented Reality gaming Project conducted within ESIEE Paris for Artefact Event.
 Artefact Event has a HoloLens and wanted a gaming experience covering specific needs.
-The project combines QR code detection, voice recognition, environmental control (room scan), Unity...
-The biggest challenges were being able to combine all the technologies and adapt to a software from the HoloLens who was constantly updating.
+The project combines QR code detection, voice recognition, environmental control (room scan), and Unity...
+The biggest challenges were being able to combine all the technologies and adapt to software from the HoloLens which was constantly updating.
 We used Git and the HoloLens community to overcome these difficulties.

 ### Website - Empty House
 `Feb 2016 • Mar 2016` - [project link](http://emptyhouse.fr/)